ksurajsingh/ksurajsingh.github.io/Readme.md

  - [ ] I think there is some problem in `patternMatching.html` in `DSA` in `chap3`
  - [ ] refactor chap7 [ renaming index mostly ]
 - [ ] check if all files of fsd are added
+ - [ ] check if all files are add
+ - [ ] check the linking [ why does corewebvitals.html have a link to CSS ]

 ## Bug
 - [ ] complete the blog from wed-aug-20 [ in dandadan eps thats downloaded , one ep has the cat - turbo granny quetioning okarun weather what he wants to learn is "how to punch" or "to get stronger" ]